 Tracking my calories isn’t something I do on a regular basis.
 I have a good handle on how many calories are in the food I eat and I understand portion control.

-However, when I had to lose those extra 5lbs I downloaded the MyFitnessPal app and started tracking my calories.
+However, when I had to lose that extra 5lbs I downloaded the MyFitnessPal app and started tracking my calories.

 Why?
 Because it’s very easy to go over your calorie goal.